txthinking/brook/docs/brook-wsserver-protocol.md

 > The nonce should be recalculated when it is not used for the first time, the calculation method: add `1` to the first 8 bytes according to the Little Endian 64-bit unsigned integer

 - `Fragment Length`: Big Endian 16-bit unsigned integer
-- `Fragment`: Actual datagram being proxied
+- `Fragment`: Actual data being proxied
     - The first Fragment should be:
         ```
         Unix Timestamp + DST Address